waterlaz/ExtendedKalmanFilter/README.md

 # ExtendedKalmanFilter

-A header-only C++20 Extended Kalman Filter (EKF) library based on Eigen.
+A header-only C++20 (also supports older version) Extended Kalman Filter (EKF) library based on Eigen.

 This library is designed for real-time sensor fusion with:
 - Multiple measurement model types